 Thank you for your interest in receiving a tree through SOUL’s Community Forestry Program.
+Our next planting season spans November 2018-March 2019.
 We can only fulfill our mission with the help of caring homeowners and renters like you who share our vision of a greener, more resilient and more equitable New Orleans.

 If you have already submitted a permit and/or spoken to a Block Captain, you do not need to take any further action.
 For all others, please take the following steps:

 Block Captains are SOUL’s neighborhood leaders.
-They are the voices of their neighborhoods and help shape the reforestation in their community.
 Your Block Captain can help you choose the right tree for the right space and can answer a number of your questions.
 They will also help you fill out and collect the tree permits (more information below.)
-Find and contact the Block Captain nearest you using the map below.
+Contact your nearest Block using the map below.
+Or better yet, become a block captain!

 2. Fill out and return tree planting permit (REQUIRED)